What Is TV Attribution and How Does It Work?

 Verified Visits™ Attribution Changes the Game

-Want a clearer view of how your TV ads drive real business outcomes?
+If you’ve ever asked yourself, “How can I get my brand on TV,” and actually track the results, you’re not alone.
 TV attribution models help you understand which exposures influence customer behavior, and MNTN’s platform gives you the real-time performance data to see how CTV fits into your broader measurement strategy.
 With AI-powered targeting, automated optimization, and transparent attribution, you can connect impressions to actions with confidence.

 Here’s how MNTN Performance TV helps marketers measure TV performance more effectively: